johnj974/country-info-locator-weather-app/README.md

 <p>The site was tested on mobile devices manufactured by huawei,apple and samsung.it was tested on laptop devices and desktops <br>
 of varying sizes and operating systems such as chrome,firefox,safari and internet explorer, only slight styling changes were observed<br>
  all the scrolling functions work correctly on the differant devices and sites</p>
-<p>During testing the new map failed to load maybe two-three times out of hundreds of querys, I also noticed on smaller devices there<br>
+<p>During testing the new map failed to load maybe two-three times out of hundreds of querys,I moved the script for the map below the rest of the javascript<br>
+and that seems to have resolved the issue, more tests may be needed here I also noticed on smaller devices there<br>
-  is a white margin on the right side of the screen,i fixed that but that compromised the workings of the sliders so i must find another way<br>
+  is a white margin on the right side of the screen which was being caused by a row expanding beyond its parent container,<br>
-  also the weather for some of the countries that are a bit off the beaten track<br>
+  that seems to be fixed now also also the weather for some of the countries that are a bit off the beaten track<br>
   do not seem to have any accessible weather data, I tried to implement an information message regarding the missing<br>
   weather data but all my attempts seemed to compromise the working of the site as it currently stands so I will have to fix<br>
   that in the future,currently if you request one of these countries first the 'no weather data' message remains(e.g:christmas island)<br>